Tamolitch Blue Pool is truly a natural wonder along the Mckenzie River Trail (Photo By Danielle Denham / That Oregon Life)

 - Follow the road to the boat ramp at the end of the campground

-Over the last few years, Blue Pool, also known as Tamolitch, has become increasingly popular with not only Oregonians but people who visit far and wide.
-Tamolitch, which means ‘tub’ or ‘bucket’ in Chinook, is a pool of pristine water that is so beautiful a photo cannot even capture its magnificence.
+Over the last few years, Blue Pool, also known as Tamolitch blue pool not too far from Trail Bridge reservoir, has become increasingly popular with not only Oregonians but people who visit far and wide.
+Tamolitch blue pool, which means ‘tub' or ‘bucket' in Chinook, is a blue pool of pristine water that is so beautiful a photo cannot even capture its magnificence.

 Sahalie and Koosah Falls